lucyfarnik/hpc_utils/instructions/jupyter-on-blue-pebble.md

 ## The short version
 1. On the login node, run e.g. `lint -c 1 -g 1 -t 336 -m 22 -a COSC020762 --gputype A100 --exclude_40G_A100 -q cnu`
 2. `ssh` into the compute node
-3. On the compute node, activate the environment (e.g. `conda activate qf`) and then start the server with `jupyter notebook --no-browser --port=8888 --ip=0.0.0.0`
+3. On the compute node, activate the environment (e.g. `conda activate qf`), `cd` into the work partition (so that anything your notebook stores on disk gets put in the right place), and then start the server with `jupyter notebook --no-browser --port=8888 --ip=0.0.0.0`
 4. Take the URL that the Jupyter command output, use that to set up a tunnel by locally running `ssh -L 8888:localhost:8888 -o ProxyJump=bp bp1-gpu039` (replacing the last bit with the right GPU)
 5. In a local notebook, select "an existing Jupyter server" and paste in the URL